serenity-bdd/documentation/docs/screenplay/screenplay_fundamentals.md

     }
 ```

-We could even define a custom Cucumber expression so that we don't have to call the `OnStage.theActorCalled()` method each time:
+It is often useful to define a custom Cucumber expression so that we don't have to call the `OnStage.theActorCalled()` method each time:
 ```java
     @ParameterType(".*")
     public Actor actor(String actorName) {